CollaborativeRoboticsLab/capabilities2/readme.md

 The main reasons for this are:

-- To allow the capabilities service to provide details of the robot to other robots or a supervisory AI with a conversational style.
+- To allow the capabilities service to provide details of the robot to other robots, an UI or App, or a supervisory AI with a conversational style.
 - To allow packages to register their capabilities with the capabilities service using a service API or a spawner.
 - To allow capabilities to be used like actions and not just started and stopped by the capabilities service.
 - To add state to the capabilities service using a database.
 This allows the capabilities service or the robot to be restarted without losing state, and hot reloading.